Home

 The first thing you should do is decide on a theme for your railroad.

-~What type of service will it provide and to whom?
+~What type of service will your model railroad provide and to whom?
 What industries and/or towns will your trains be carrying goods (or people) to and from?
+Do you like coal-hauling, logging, farming, oil industries, passenger service?

 These are very important decisions that will lay the foundation for how you will design and build your layout.
 For more info on this subject, see the "Design" page.